 (iv) withdrawals; and

-(b) the recurrence of the recovery of the fee; and
+(b) the recurrence of the recovery of the amount; and

-(c) the timing of the recovery of the fee.
+(c) the timing of the recovery of the amount.

-208 Other material to be included in the template
+208 Other material to be included in the summary

-(1) The template must clearly indicate which fees and costs are negotiable (for example, by stating in column 3 ‘The amount of this fee can be negotiated.’).
+(1) The summary must clearly indicate which fees and costs are negotiable (for example, by stating in column 3 ‘The amount of this fee can be negotiated.’).

-(2) An indication that a fee or cost is negotiable must be cross-referenced to an explanation outside the template in the ‘Additional Explanation of Fees and Costs’ part of the fees section.
+(2) An indication that a fee or cost is negotiable must be cross-referenced to an explanation outside the summary in the ‘Fees and Costs Details’ part of the fees section.

-Division 4— Additional explanation of fees and costs
+Division 4—Fees and costs details

-209 Matters to be included as additional explanation of fees and costs
+209 Matters to be included as fees and costs details

-The following information, if relevant to the particular superannuation product or collective investment product, must be included under the heading ‘Additional Explanation of Fees and Costs’:
+The following information, if relevant to the particular superannuation product or collective investment product, must be included under the heading ‘Fees and Costs Details’:

-(a) the explanation of the fees mentioned in footnote 1 for superannuation products and footnote 2 for ;
+(a) the explanation of the fees mentioned in footnote 2 for superannuation products and footnote 3 for collective investment products;

 (b) information on performance fees including:

-(i) a statement about how performance fees affect administration fees and investment fees for a superannuation product, or management costs for a collective investment product; and
+(i) a statement about how performance fees affect administration fees and costs and investment fees and costs for a superannuation product, or management fees and costs for a collective investment product; and

-(ii) the method for calculating the fees ; and
+(ii) the method for calculating the total performance fees under clause 101C(3); and

-(iii) the amount of the fees, or an estimate of the amount if the amount is not known
+(iii) the calculated average performance fees for each product or option or interposed vehicle or part under clause 101C(3)(a);

 (c) for tax—a cross reference to the “Tax” part of the Product Disclosure Statement;